Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Simulating Social Engineering Effect Mechanisms

 \section{Simulating Social Engineering Effect Mechanisms}

 This section outlines our framework, {\Datagen}, designed to simulate SE effect mechanisms.
-The goal is to model multi-turn conversations between an attacker and a victim agent grounded in a real-SE conceptual framework~\cite{wang2021social}.
+The goal is to model multi-turn conversations between an attacker and a victim agent based on a realistic SE conceptual framework~\cite{wang2021social}.
 By modeling the interaction between attack strategies and victim vulnerabilities, we aim to explore how personality traits influence susceptibility to SE attacks.
 As shown in Figure~\ref{fig:agents_frame}, the framework consists of three key components: the attacker agent, the victim agent, and a conversation generation pipeline that enables dynamic interactions between these agents.
 Both the attacker and victim agents are implemented using open-source LLMs.